phoddie/node-red-mcu/readme.md

 Please open an issue or submit a pull request on this repository on GitHub.
 You can also reach out to [@phoddie](https://twitter.com/phoddie) and [@moddabletech](https://twitter.com/moddabletech) on Twitter or chat in real time on our [Gitter page](https://gitter.im/embedded-javascript/moddable).

 ## Running Flows on an MCU
 Node-RED MCU Edition is a Moddable SDK project.
 It is built and run just like any Moddable SDK project.
-Flows run on ESP8266 and ESP32 MCUs, and in the Moddable SDK simulator on macOS computers.
-Node-RED MCU Edition requires Moddable SDK from August 8, 2022 (or later).
+Flows run on ESP8266, ESP32, and Raspberry Pi Pico MCUs, and in the Moddable SDK simulator on macOS and Linux computers.
+Node-RED MCU Edition requires the Moddable SDK from August 8, 2022 (or later).

 Of course, the Node-RED flows must be added to the project.
 The JSON version of the flows is stored in the `nodes.json` source file.
 There are two part to moving a Node-RED project to the Node-RED MCU Edition project.